Watteco/Watteco-Easy-Codec/README.md

     <img alt="Platforms badge" title="Available on Web, Android, and iOS" src="https://img.shields.io/badge/platforms-Web%20|%20Android%20|%20iOS-orange?style=for-the-badge&logo=ionic"/>
 </p>

-**Watteco Easy Codec** (nom provisoire) est une application intuitive conçue pour simplifier la configuration et l'utilisation des capteurs IoT de Watteco.
-L'objectif principal de ce projet est de proposer une alternative allégée et user-friendly au codec en ligne existant, en se concentrant sur les fonctionnalités essentielles, tout en modernisant l'interface utilisateur.
+**Watteco Easy Codec** (working title) is an intuitive application designed to simplify the configuration and usage of Watteco IoT sensors.
+The main objective of this project is to offer a lightweight and user-friendly alternative to the existing online codec, focusing on essential features while modernizing the user interface.

-## Objectifs du Projet
+## Project Goals

-1. **Simplification** : Réduire la complexité des configurations en ne conservant que les fonctions principales les plus fréquemment utilisées par les utilisateurs lambda.
+1. **Simplification**: Reduce configuration complexity by focusing on the most commonly used core functionalities for standard users.
-2. **Accessibilité** : Proposer une interface utilisateur moderne et intuitive, adaptée à tous les types d'utilisateurs, indépendamment de leur expertise technique.
+2. **Accessibility**: Provide a modern and intuitive user interface, suitable for users of all technical levels.
-3. **Portabilité** :
+3. **Portability**:
-   - Une application web accessible via navigateur.
+   - A web application accessible via a browser.
-   - Des versions standalone pour Windows et macOS grâce à [Electron](https://www.electronjs.org/).
+   - Standalone versions for Windows and macOS built with [Electron](https://www.electronjs.org/).
-   - Des applications mobiles pour Android et iOS.
+   - Mobile applications for Android and iOS.
-4. **Support Avancé** :
+4. **Advanced Support**:
-   - Intégration de la configuration **par FOTA (Firmware Over-The-Air)** pour la version PC.
+   - Integration of **FOTA (Firmware Over-The-Air)** configuration for the PC version.
-   - Support de la configuration **par NFC (Near Field Communication)** pour les versions mobiles.
+   - Support for **NFC (Near Field Communication)** configuration on mobile versions.

-## Fonctionnalités Actuelles
+## Current Features

-### Version Web
+### Web Version
-Le projet est actuellement hébergé à l'adresse suivante : [Watteco Easy Codec](https://lora.watteco.fr/EasyCodec/).
+The project is currently hosted at: [Watteco Easy Codec](https://lora.watteco.fr/EasyCodec/).

-#### Fonctionnalités Implémentées :
+#### Implemented Features:
-- **Interface Simplifiée** : Une UI modernisée avec une gestion dynamique des capteurs.
+- **Simplified Interface**: A modern UI with dynamic sensor management.
-- **Chargement des Configurations** :
+- **Configuration Loading**:
-  - Gestion des paramètres depuis des fichiers JSON.
+  - Management of parameters via JSON files.
-  - Affichage des configurations spécifiques à chaque capteur.
+  - Display of sensor-specific configurations.
-- **Support de Plusieurs Capteurs** : Bien que non exhaustif pour le moment, les principaux capteurs de Watteco sont pris en charge.
+- **Support for Multiple Sensors**: While not exhaustive yet, the main Watteco sensors are supported.

-## Stack Technique
+## Technical Stack

-### Frameworks et Technologies
+### Frameworks and Technologies
-- **Ionic** : Utilisé pour développer une interface moderne et responsive.
+- **Ionic**: Used to develop a modern and responsive interface.
-- **Vue.js** : Framework JavaScript pour la gestion des états et composants réactifs.
+- **Vue.js**: JavaScript framework for managing state and reactive components.
-- **Electron** : Prévu pour la version standalone (hors ligne).
+- **Electron**: Planned for the standalone (offline) version.
-- **Android/iOS** : Les versions mobiles seront construites à partir du projet Ionic.
+- **Android/iOS**: Mobile versions will be built using Ionic Capacitor.
-- **FOTA** : Pour la mise à jour et la configuration des capteurs sur la version PC.
+- **FOTA**: For firmware updates and sensor configuration on the PC version.
-- **NFC** : Pour la configuration des capteurs sur les versions mobiles.
+- **NFC**: For sensor configuration on mobile versions.

-### Organisation des Fichiers
+### File Organization
-- **Front-End** : Basé sur Ionic et Vue.js, avec une architecture modulaire.
+- **Front-End**: Built with Ionic and Vue.js, following a modular architecture.
-- **Assets** : Les fichiers JSON de configuration nécessaires sont stockés dans un répertoire `config`.
+- **Assets**: Configuration JSON files are stored in the `config` directory for an easy "adding a sensor" experience, without the need to rebuild the project.

-## État Actuel
+## Current State

-### Version Développement
+### Development Version
-La version de développement peut être lancée localement avec `ionic serve` et prend en charge :
+The development version can be launched locally using `ionic serve` and currently supports:
-- Les fonctionnalités principales de configuration.
+- Core configuration features.
-- Le chargement dynamique des paramètres.
+- Dynamic parameter loading.

-### Version Production
+### Production Version
-La version web fonctionnelle est accessible via : [https://lora.watteco.fr/EasyCodec/](https://lora.watteco.fr/EasyCodec/).
-Elle est actuellement en cours de tests avec une prise en charge limitée de capteurs.
+The functional web version is available at: [https://lora.watteco.fr/EasyCodec/](https://lora.watteco.fr/EasyCodec/).
+It is currently being tested with limited sensor support.

-## Développement Futur
+## Future Development

-Les prochaines étapes de développement incluent :
+The next development steps include:
-1. **Support Complet des Capteurs** : Intégrer la totalité des capteurs Watteco et leurs configurations.
+1. **Complete Sensor Support**: Integration of all Watteco sensors and their configurations.
-2. **Versions Mobiles et PC** :
+2. **Mobile and PC Versions**:
-   - Packager l'application avec Electron pour Windows/macOS.
+   - Packaging the application with Electron for Windows/macOS.
-   - Générer des applications Android et iOS via Ionic Capacitor.
+   - Generating Android and iOS apps using Ionic Capacitor.
-3. **FOTA et NFC** :
+3. **FOTA and NFC**:
-   - Intégrer la configuration FOTA dans la version standalone PC.
+   - Integrating FOTA configuration into the PC standalone version.
-   - Activer la configuration NFC dans les versions mobiles.
+   - Activating NFC configuration for mobile versions.

 ---

-Ce README a pour but de fournir une vue d'ensemble du projet **Watteco Easy Codec**.
-Bien que ce projet soit hébergé sur un dépôt GitHub, il ne vise pas actuellement à accueillir des contributions externes.
+This README aims to provide an overview of the **Watteco Easy Codec** project.
+While this project is hosted on GitHub, it is not currently open to external contributions.